iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 > App does not provide date of exposure making it impossible to determine when to get tested.<br> :date: __2020-12-30 15:39:20__

 > It should really tell you when and where you were infected.
 It's practically useless as it is.<br> :date: __2020-12-29 18:05:15__

-> Doesnt work<br> :date: __2020-12-29 14:59:08__

-> Det er for ringe.
-Kommer ustandseligt med pop ups om ligegyldige opdateringer af lokation eller andet.
-Kunne heldivis disable lyden, så den ikke længere vækker mig om natten.
-Afinstallerer smittestop.<br> :date: __2020-12-27 20:31:21__

-> App does not state the time or location of when you were exposed to someone with covid.
-This makes it difficult to know which people should be notified of your exposure and which people could not have been affected by your exposure, which renders the app almost useless.<br> :date: __2020-12-26 11:03:55__

-> Konstante notifikationer om at der hentes information, som bare gør at man ender med at ignorere vigtige notifikationer Plus at man ikke får at vide hvornår man har været i potentiel kontakt med smitte risiko, kun at man har været det på et tidspunkt, det burde sgu ikke være svært at holde styr på<br> :date: __2020-12-25 16:46:34__

-> Jeg bliver spammet med notifikationer om, at den downloader seneste info.
-Ifølge min notifikationshistorik 50 gange det seneste døgn.<br> :date: __2020-12-25 12:43:47__

-> Since the latest update I get a notification several times a day saying that I have to open the app to reactivate it.
-Today I had to reinstall the app because when I got the notification about reactivation, upon opening the app, it asked me to turn on Bluetooth despite Bluetooth being already on.
-I tried to turn Bluetooth off and then on, same result in the app.<br> :date: __2020-12-24 07:26:20__